rolandguelle/razer-blade-stealth-linux/README.md

 ### Webcam (unsolved)

-Working only with 176x in cheese, or 640x480 in other tools
+Working only with 176x in cheese, or 640x480 in guvcview with 15/1 frames

 Reference: https://wiki.archlinux.org/index.php/Razer#Webcam